mike-mosher/github.io/python-notes.md

 ```

-# updated from Atom - second time
+# updated from VSCode - second time